roboscienceorg/book/source/Design/CyberSecurity.rst

    | Cost-Benefit Analysis| Validation           |
    +----------------------+----------------------+

-The first design stage is security planning.
+The first design stage is :index:`security planning`.
 Have a complete understanding of the goals or tasks for the robot.
 This normally means having something like a CONOPS document (concept of operations document).
 This will allow you to determine the overall planning